ageitgey/face_recognition/README.md

 An `unknown_person` is a face in the image that didn't match anyone in your folder of known people.

-If you simply want to know the names of the people in each photograph but don't care about file names, you could do this:
+If you want to know the names of the people in each photograph but don't care about file names, run the following command instead:

 ```bash
 $ face_recognition ./pictures_of_people_i_know/ ./unknown_pictures/ | cut -d ',' -f2